-The ultimate truth is that embryo storage results in abandoned embryos, this is true for any IVF Center, Cryobank, or Embryology Laboratory.
-The rate at which embryos become abandoned occurs faster in clinics which don’t have the protocols and dedicated staff to stay on top of the business.
+The ultimate truth is that embryo storage results in abandoned embryos, this is true for any IVF center, cryobank, or embryology laboratory.
+The rate at which embryos become abandoned occurs faster in clinics that don’t have the protocols and dedicated staff to stay on top of the business.

-In today’s busy transient society, simply keeping track of patients for two or more years post-treatment is a big task.
-This is actually even truer for the growing number of oncology patients who are banking sperm, embryos, oocytes or ovarian tissue and who may store those tissues for 10-30 years.
+In today’s busy, transient society, simply keeping track of patients for two or more years post-treatment is a difficult task.
+This is actually even truer for the growing number of oncology patients who are banking sperm, embryos, oocytes, or ovarian tissue and who may store those tissues for 10-30 years.

-The bottom line is embryos turn from assets to liabilities everyday across the country.
-What was once perceived as a revenue stream quickly turns into a liability when no one is watching, especially when abandoned embryos are not dealt with accurately, consistently and timely.
+The bottom line is embryos and gametes turn from assets to liabilities every day across the country.
+What was once perceived as a revenue stream quickly turns into a liability when no one is watching, especially when abandoned specimens are not dealt with accurately, consistently, and timely.
 Read more below about the principles of Embryonomics, or feel free to call us if you have questions: 651-478-5611.

 THE MYTH is that tanks fail.

 THE FACT is people fail.
-That is not to say there are not documented tank failures, however the majority of tank failures are actually protocol failures.
+That is not to say there are no documented tank failures, however, the majority of tank failures are actually protocol failures.
 This is true for both storage and shipping tanks.
 Staff who are tasked with storage tank inspections in addition to a busy lab schedule can overlook procedures or miss warning signs of tank problems.
-And maintaining a shipping tank fleet with proper protocols to prevent failures requires concentration on the details.
-Problems occur when a clinic has one or two shippers and staff are not properly trained in tank maintenance and validation.
-Last minute shipments or poor planning result in staff breaking protocol and not properly preparing tanks for shipment.
-Storage tank maintenance and shipping should be left to those that have dedicated staff whose only job is to focus on cryostorage and safe shipping, with protocols in place to provide the absolute safest process available.
+And maintaining a shipping tank fleet, with proper protocols, to prevent failures requires concentration on the details.
+Problems occur when clinic staff is not appropriately trained in tank maintenance and validation.
+Last-minute shipments or poor planning result in staff breaking protocol and not properly preparing tanks for shipment.
+Storage tank maintenance and shipping should be left to those that have dedicated staff whose only job is to focus on cryostorage and safe shipping, with protocols in place to maintain the absolute safest process available.

-THE MYTH is that when a physician retires and closes a practice they’ll just send out letters to all patients and they will transfer their embryos to another facility.
+THE MYTH is that when a physician retires and closes a practice they’ll just send out letters to all patients to transfer their embryos to another facility.

 THE MYTH is that when a clinic closes, they’ll sell the storage accounts to a cryobank.

 THE FACT is most closures result in the closing facility writing a check to the cryobank to accept the whole set of accounts.
-This is simply due to the fact that patients who are still actively attempting to build their families will respond and move their embryos to another clinic.
+The fact is that patients who are still actively attempting to build their families will respond and move their embryos to another clinic.
 What is left then are the non-active patients and in this group, the number of abandoned/non-responsive patients will greatly outnumber the responsive accounts.
-The physician now must deal with these embryos and these patients.
-How this liability is handled is highly dependent on the consents/cryostorage agreements that have been in place during the clinic’s life, the physician’s own tolerance of risk, and in some cases, state laws and ethics positions of multiple organizations.
+The physician now must deal with these embryos and their owners.
+How this liability is handled is highly dependent on the consents/cryostorage agreements that have been in place during the clinic’s operations, the physician’s own tolerance of risk, and in some cases, state laws and ethical positions of multiple organizations.
 The safest way out of this scenario is generally a paid assignment of the accounts to a professional cryostorage facility.
 But it isn’t the cheapest.

 THE MYTH is that if a clinic keeps possession of the embryos the patients are more likely to complete future cycles at their clinic.

 THE FACT is the decision of whether a patient continues to cycle at one clinic is simply dependent on their experience and satisfaction.
 The current location of their embryos is not a factor in those decisions.
-The vast majority of embryos which come into ReproTech for storage, if used in a later cycle, go back to the original clinic.
+The vast majority of embryos which come into Reprotech for storage, if used in a later cycle, go back to the original clinic.
 Patients who want to switch clinics will do so, regardless of where their embryos are stored.
-It takes a certain amount of time and focus to receive, pack, and send out a tank.
-Doing so on a patient by patient basis is very inefficient compared to monthly bulk shipments to and from a professional cryostorage facility.
+The lab staff is taken away from other duties to instead focus and spend time on receiving, packing, and sending out tanks.
+Doing so on a patient-by-patient basis is very inefficient compared to monthly bulk shipments to and from a professional cryostorage facility.

 THE MYTH is that a clinic’s consents/agreements will protect them.

-THE FACT is that most clinic’s consents/agreements will not protect them.
-Most clinics/laboratories have not properly revised their storage agreements to accurately keep up with changes in case law and technology, even those that have are not immune to a lawsuit.
-Death, divorce or separation of couples or individuals can pull your clinic into a lawsuit, even when you think you dotted all the “i”s and crossed all of the “t”s.
+THE FACT is that most clinics’ consents/agreements will not protect them.
+Most clinics and laboratories have not properly revised their storage agreements to accurately keep up with changes in case law and technology, leaving them vulnerable to legal disputes.
+Death, divorce, or separation of couples or individuals can pull your clinic into a lawsuit, even when you think you dotted all the “i”s and crossed all of the “t”s.
 We all know of lawsuits that have been settled quietly and effectively, but we also know of colleagues who have appeared on the front page of the newspaper or the six o’clock news.
-There is no protection for bad press, and it is hard to recover from.
+There’s no protection from bad press, and it is hard to recover from.

 THE MYTH is that when the tanks in the lab fill up, we can add another tank.

-THE FACT is very few laboratories were designed and built to accommodate the number of embryos they are now storing; likewise, few inventory management programs are capable of keeping up with the extra demands of large embryo storage especially with the added regulations placed on clinics by the FDA.
-Adequate expansion of alarm systems, as well as floor space quickly becomes a limiting factor which negatively impacts a clinic’s ability to continue to offer safe storage.
+THE FACT is very few laboratories were designed and built to accommodate the number of embryos they are now storing; likewise, few inventory management programs are capable of keeping up with the extra demands of large embryo storage especially with the added regulations placed on clinics by the FDA and state oversight.
+Adequate expansion of alarm systems, as well as floor space quickly becomes a limiting factor that negatively impacts a clinic’s ability to continue to offer safe storage.
 Tanks become filled with abandoned embryos, leaving less room to adequately and safely inventory and manage embryos in storage for currently active patients.
-This “overflow” increases the chance for errors to occur as well as increasing the general liability of storing large numbers of embryos.
-Computer programs built generally in Excel or Access, also quickly become out of date and unable to keep up with all the associated data.
-Many (if not all) of the records have been sent to off-site storage, making access to this information limited.
-Add on top of this the growing number of oncology patients banking their tissues for extended time periods as well as more and more young career minded women banking oocytes and/or embryos for many years and you have a storage issue which is sure to increase faster than clinics and laboratories can adapt to manage.
+This “overflow” increases the chance for errors to occur as well as increases the general liability of storing large numbers of embryos.
+Computer records quickly become out of date and it’s difficult to keep up with all the associated data.
+Many records for older specimens have been sent to off-site storage, making access to this information limited.
+Add on top of this the growing number of oncology patients banking their tissues for extended time periods as well as more and more young career-minded women banking oocytes and/or embryos for many years and you have a storage issue that is sure to increase faster than clinics and laboratories can adapt to manage.

 THE MYTH is that a clinic can provide storage for 2-5 years then require patients to find a long-term storage facility.

-THE FACT is that prior to the IVF cycle and the embryos going into your tanks, you have the leverage.
+THE FACT is that PRIOR to beginning the IVF cycle, and the embryos going into your tanks, you have the leverage.
 Once the embryos are in your tank, the patient has all of the leverage.
 Attempting to require patients to find alternative storage years after their cycle is minimally effective.
-The only surefire method of preventing abandoned embryos from accumulating in your tanks is to initiate an automatic transfer management system.
-Utilization of such a system requires patients to initially consent to the transfer of their embryos to a professional long term cryostorage facility after a predetermined storage period in your facility.
-With automatic transfer management in place, you have not only capped on site storage needs at a manageable and sensible level, but you also benefit from third-party inventory verifications and monthly compliance QA from the professional cryostorage facility.
+The only surefire method of preventing abandoned embryos from accumulating in your tanks is to initiate an Automatic Transfer Management (ATM) system in the beginning.
+Utilization of such a system requires patients to initially consent to the transfer of their embryos to a professional long-term cryostorage facility after a predetermined storage period in your facility.
+With Automatic Transfer Management in place, you have not only capped onsite storage needs at a manageable and sensible level, but you also benefit from third-party inventory verifications and ongoing quality assurance compliance from the professional cryostorage facility.

 THE MYTH is that storing embryos is a profit center for IVF Centers.

 THE FACT is only a fraction of total embryo storage fees are actually ever collected, and therefore a very small percentage of the fees find their way to your bottom line.
 Clinic staff have a hard time pushing collections of storage fees and/or referring patients to collections for past due storage fees due to the relationship they have built with the patient during their treatment.
-It is viewed as cruel to be harassing a patient for a few hundred dollars when they have paid the clinic $15,000 or more and may not have even gotten pregnant.
-Therefore, many of the early and potentially effective collections efforts are simply not completed.
+It is viewed as cruel to be harassing a patient for a few hundred dollars when they have paid the clinic $15,000 or more and perhaps did not even achieve pregnancy.
+Therefore, many of the early, and potentially effective, collections efforts are simply not completed.